 My thirstland safari in Botswana

 I think that a genie was tapped into my musings because a few seconds later loud sounds of splashing water interrupted the stillness.
 I quickly grabbed a towel and my camera and rushed out of the tent.
-And there, right in front of my eyes, an elephant bull was quenching its thirst in the Boteti River.
+And right there below me, a bull elephant was quenching his thirst in the Boteti River.

-As I was admiring the graceful movements of this gentle giant, I realised what an incredible privilege it is to enjoy such a special sighting from the veranda of my private luxurious tent.
+As I was admiring the graceful movements of this gentle giant, the realisation struck me of what an incredible privilege it is to enjoy such a special sighting from the veranda of my private luxurious tent.
 This was my introduction to this rustic camp called Meno a Kwena.

 In years gone by this area was frequented by legendary explorers and crocodile hunters.
 Later it became a mobile safari hotspot and eventually, in 2003, the foundations of this rustic camp were laid.